canonical/certification-docs/Self-Test_Guide.rst

 #.
 Commission the node by clicking Take Action followed by Commission
    and then Commission Machine.

+   -  On some systems, it is necessary to remove the smartctl-validate option under Hardware Tests before clicking Commission Machine.

    -  If the SUT has a BMC, the computer should power up, pass more information about itself to the MAAS server, and then power down again.